High-Depth/Tuxpaper/README.md

 ---

-A desktop app that finds your video wallpapers (Steam Workshop or local folders), lets you preview and apply them, and remembers every tweak you make — even across reboots and multiple monitors.
+A desktop app that finds your video wallpapers (Steam Workshop/Wallpaper Engine or local folders), lets you preview and apply them, and remembers every tweak you make — even across reboots and multiple monitors.